 School governance and the role of the panchayats:

 The village Panchayat is the lowest level of democratically elected self-governing body within the three-tier system of Panchayati Raj and the Gram Sabha is the basic unit of administration.
 The effort to create local self-government body within the three-tier system was expressed in the constitution.
 Article 40 of the constitution states that ‘the state shall take steps to organize village panchayats and endow them with such powers and authority as may be necessary to enable them to function as units of self-government’.
 In pursuance with the state objective the first step towards establishing the panchayats was takin in 1957, as a response to the failure of the administration in successfully implementing the Community Development Programme.
 However, the panchayats went into decline in the early 1960s and the effort to revitalize and empower panchayats could succeed only in 1993 through constitutional amendment (Mathur, 2013).
 The amendments decentralised the governance structure of various public services and provisions.
-In India decentralization enthusiastically advocated for introducing shift of decision-making power by bringing it closer to people at the grassroot level (Govinda and Mukhopadhyay, 2010).
+In India decentralization enthusiastically advocated for introducing shift of decision-making power by bringing it closer to people at the grassroots level (Govinda & Mukhopadhyay, 2010).
 Under this setting educational governance was given immediate attention and the responsibility for governance of school education was placed with the state.
 The amendments to the Indian constitution in 1992, required the creation of a three-tier system of strong, viable and responsive panchayats at the village, intermediate and district levels.
-Post the creation the state governments were to devolve the necessary powers and responsibilities to the elected bodies for the purpose of preparing plans and implementing the economic development schemes to ensure social justice (Ambasht, 1996; Mukundan and Bray, 2003).
+Post the creation the state governments were to devolve the necessary powers and responsibilities to the elected bodies for the purpose of preparing plans and implementing the economic development schemes to ensure social justice (Ambasht, 1996; Mukundan & Bray, 2003).

 “In the domain of education, the requirements of the constitutional amendments were dovetailed with the National Policy on Education and its accompanying Programme of Action, which were first issued in 1986 and then revised 6 years later (India 1986a, b, 1992a, b).
 These documents emphasised the importance of decentralisation of planning and management at all levels as well as of ensuring greater community participation.
-This approach, as observed by Dhingra (1991: 1), marked a shift in educational planning” (Mukundan and Bray, 2003).
+This approach, as observed by Dhingra (1991: 1), marked a shift in educational planning” (Mukundan & Bray, 2003).
 For an effective and successful implementation of decentralization the establishment of institutional mechanism below the state level was sought necessary.
 This framework was to be followed through the political decentralization however, more of administrative decentralization (Deconcentration) took place.
 Deconcentration is defined as “One of administrative decentralization which redistributes decision-making authority and financial and management responsibility among levels of the central government there is no real transfer of authority between levels of government.
-It may involve only a shift of responsibilities from federal forest service officials of the capital city to those stationed in provinces, districts, etc” (Gregersen et al. 2004).
-A Block Development office (Sub-district level) was set up in each block while the District Education Office which served as revenue division during the British period remained intact as the main centre of governance of the school education in the district (Govinda and Bandhopadhyay, 2010).
+It may involve only a shift of responsibilities from federal forest service officials of the capital city to those stationed in provinces, districts, etc.” (Gregersen et al. 2004).
+A Block Development office (Sub-district level) was set up in each block while the District Education Office which served as revenue division during the British period remained intact as the main centre of governance of the school education in the district (Govinda & Bandhopadhyay, 2010).